lRomul/argus-freesound/README.md

 ![spectrograms](readme_images/spectrograms.png)

-The source code of 6th place solution [public LB] for [Freesound Audio Tagging 2019](https://www.kaggle.com/c/freesound-audio-tagging-2019).
-The aim of the competition is to develop an algorithm to tag audio data automatically using a diverse vocabulary of 80 categories.
-The main research problem in this competition is to adequatly exploit a small amount of reliable, manually-labeled data, and a larger quantity of noisy web audio data in a multi-label audio tagging task with a large vocabulary setting.
+This repo contains the source code of the 6th place solution [public LB] for [Freesound Audio Tagging 2019](https://www.kaggle.com/c/freesound-audio-tagging-2019) Challenge.
+The goal of the competition is to develop an algorithm for automated multi-label audio tagging.
+The main research problem of this competition is to properly utilize a small amount of reliable, manually-labeled data, and a larger quantity of noisy audio data from the web in a multi-label classification task with a large vocabulary (80 categories).

 ## Solution